Lake Almanor Fishing Report

 It’s a fairly large area that has very little change in depth and is covered in vegetation.
 Sometimes this vegetation can grow to the surface creating a floating mat or canopy.

-For trout, scan the edges of the grass lines with you fish finder and use slow trolling lures like inline spinners.
+Scan the edges of the grass lines with you fish finder and use slow trolling lures like inline spinners.

 A fish attractor (ie: flasher or dodger), trolling spoons, inline spinners, Rapala minnows, Kwik Fish for the trout are aggressively feeding and will attack a fast moving lure, and great for trolling.

-For bass, fishing the deep pockets within the submerged vegetation can also frequently result in fish being caught.
+Fishing the deep pockets within the submerged vegetation can also frequently result in fish being caught.
 Fishing the outside edges can frequently result in fish being caught.

 When the weeds are just developing or dying off, this huge flat fishes very well, creating deep channels in the vegetation.
 Bass will hide in weed-filled holes and ambush bait.